Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 12. The Role option appears under the Conditions tab.

-13. From the Role Equals drop-down list, select the role policy you created earlier (refer to the User Role Policy for Enrollment section).
-You can select multiple User Roles to assign to a Network Policy.
+13. From the Role Equals drop-down list, select the Policy Engine Workflow you created earlier (refer to the Configuring Policy Engine Workflow section).
+You can select multiple Policy Engine Workflows to assign to a Network Policy.

 14. Select the Settings tab.